 If you would like more information on how you can contribute to the Recovery Fund, please contact Creative Sonoma Director Kristen Madsen, Kristen.Madsen@Sonoma-County.org.

 If you’d like to send a donation by check, please make it payable to EDB Foundation and mail to:

 Creative Sonoma – 141 Stony Circle Suite 110, Santa Rosa, CA 95401

 Return to Recovery Resources homepage.

-PHOTO CREDIT: Will Bucqoy, fire damage at the Luther Burbank Center for the Arts.
+PHOTO CREDIT: Will Bucqoy, 2017 Tubbs Fire damage at the Luther Burbank Center for the Arts.
 LBC Music for Schools, a program of the Luther Burbank Center for the Arts, lost all instruments in their lending library that had yet to been given to out to students.